djafar1/REBS/README.md

 * Discovery with extensions: Role, Pending, Timed
 * Visualization: DcrGraph visualization with graphviz

-## For ICPM 2024 demonstration purposes follow this guide
+## Runnning the demo: For ICPM 2024 demonstration purposes follow this guide

 I recommend you use github codespaces: https://github.com/codespaces